ligato/docs/docs/user-guide/config-files.md

 - `cert-file`: Path to a TLS certification file
 - `key-file`: Path to a TLS certification key
 - `ca-file`: Path to a CA file used to create a set of x509 certificates
-- `auto-compact`: Defines interval between ETCD auto-compaction cycles.
+- `auto-compact`: Defines interval between etcd auto-compaction cycles.
 Set to 0 to disable the feature
-- `resync-after-reconnect`: If ETCD server lost connection, the flag allows to automatically run the whole resync procedure for all registered plugins if it reconnects
+- `resync-after-reconnect`: If etcd server lost connection, the flag allows to automatically run the whole resync procedure for all registered plugins if it reconnects
-- `allow-delayed-start`: Allows starting without connected ETCD database.
+- `allow-delayed-start`: Allows starting without connected etcd database.
 The plugin will try to connect and if successful, overall resync will be called
-- `reconnect-interval`: Interval between ETCD reconnect attempts in <ns>.
+- `reconnect-interval`: Interval between etcd reconnect attempts in <ns>.
 The default value is 2 seconds.
 Has no use if `delayed start` is turned off

 ### FileDB